-The Story Behind the Trends- The NI average has decreased in June 2013 to 90.1%, with Castlereagh above the NI average and Belfast below.
+The Story Behind the Trends - The NI average for June 2013 is 90.1%, with the majority of the LGD's above the NI average.
+Key Stage ONE Years 3-4 Ages 7 to 8 Excludes Special & Independent Schools.

 Please Note: Due to a different assessment procedure information is only available at Level 2 or above.
 Level 3's are contained within the Level 2 or above information from June 2013.